AndreiCherniaev/bladeRF.wiki.git.git.git./ATSC-Transmitter.md

 ![Photograph of television displaying a video of a man taking a photograph of a television, next to a laptop with a camera taking a video of a man taking a photograph of the television.](http://hoopycat.com/bladerf_atsc/atsc-5.jpg)

 The stream tends to be somewhat more unstable in this case, perhaps due to network packet loss, perhaps due to the constraints of real-time video encoding.
 Research into improving this is welcome.

+# Props and next steps

+Props to argilo for atsc-blade.py and drmpeg for the advatsc.ts transport stream, both of which provided a foundation for making this a thing.

+Also, to take the next step, try implementing a DVB-T transmitter and making contacts over the air!
+(Yes, you can use the low-cost RTL-SDR USB fob as a television receiver.)  http://www.irrational.net/2014/03/02/digital-atv/